-This Statement sets out the planning history of the site and considers the 2013 (ref: 10/00813/PP) permission to establish this as an acceptable development in this location.
-The Council stated such a use could be more acceptable than houses in the 2019 LDP examination.
+This Statement sets out the planning history of the site and considers the 2013 (ref: 10/00813/PP) permission to establish this proposal as an acceptable development in this location.
+The Statement notes that the Council stated such a use could be more acceptable than houses in the 2019 LDP examination.
 The statement also considers that the development would provide services/facilities to the village of Fairlie.
 It considers the development has significant potential to assist in Covid recovery.
 It considers that it would help encourage tourists to the area.
-The development is claimed to have potential to create 30 full and part time jobs.
+The development is claimed to have potential to create 30 full and part time jobs and protect 30 existing jobs during construction.